-With an outstanding regional art collection displayed in the new Rockhampton Museum of Art, it’s time to revisit and explore the many things to do in Rocky including fabulous Fitzroy River fishing.
+Prepare for a ‘fin-tastic’ time in Rockhampton!
+Unearth the city’s secrets, from Fitzroy River fishing to savouring culinary delights with these things to do in Rockhampton.
 It’s worth adding in some extra days to your trip for exploring the city and then retiring to the relaxing coastline or heading inland.

 things to do in Rockhampton fishing Fitzroy River